wiryadev/koin-compiler-playground/README.md

 ## TODO 🚧

-Basic Definition Options: (In Progress)
+Basic Definition Options for Type & Functions: (In Progress)
-- Create at start
+- Create at start ✅
-- Qualifier (@Qualifier)
+- Qualifier (@Qualifier) ✅
-=> Type & Function

-- Generic for other keywords with factory (help for later Android)
+Other keywords
 - Android Keywords
     - @ViewModel
     - @Fragment